sabasayer/module.core/README.md

 ### [Utilities](#utilities)

 Utility classes for making your life easier.
-Some other classes uses these utility classes if theye are registered to globalModule
+Some of them used by other classes if theye are registered to globalModule.

 | Utility          | Default             | Explanation                                                              |